-\para{Shard polytopes and deformed graphical zonotopes} We call \defn{deformation} of the graphical zonotope~$\Zono$ any polytope whose normal fan coarsens the graphical fan~$\Fan$.
-Under dilation and Minkowski addition, these deformations form a polyhedral cone called \defn{deformation cone} of the graphical zonotope~$\Zono$, whose interior is also called the \defn{type cone} of the graphical fan~$\Fan$.
+\para{Shard polytopes and deformed graphical zonotopes} A \defn{deformation} of the graphical zonotope~$\Zono$ is any polytope whose normal fan coarsens the graphical fan~$\Fan$.
+Under dilation and Minkowski addition, these deformations form a polyhedral cone, called the \defn{deformation cone} of the graphical zonotope~$\Zono$, whose interior is also called the \defn{type cone} of the graphical fan~$\Fan$.
 We refer to~\cite{Postnikov, PostnikovReinerWilliams, McMullen-typeCone, PadrolPaluPilaudPlamondon, AlbertinPilaudRitter, PadrolPilaudRitter, PadrolPilaudPoullot-typeConeNestedFan, PadrolPilaudPoullot-typeConeGraphicalFan} for more details on the deformation cone of a polytope and type cone of a fan, in particular in the context of permutahedra and associahedra.

 \enlargethispage{.2cm} For instance, deformations of the classical permutahedron were called generalized permutahedra in~\cite{Postnikov}.
 One important result on deformed permutahedra is that they can all be written as Minkowski sum and difference of dilates of the faces of the standard simplex~\cite{Postnikov, ArdilaBenedettiDoker}.
 This extends for graphical zonotopes as follows.